TZstatsADS/Fall2018-Proj1-baileypierson/figs/README.md

-# ADS Project 1: What made you happy today?
+# ADS Project 1
-### Figs folder
+### Code figs Folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+This folder conatins all generated graphics in .jpeg format.